 Scenario 2: Hold down the A# that is marked as "Pass notes through" in the user interface.
 Now all notes will be played back directly, too.
 But this time the Transpose octave mod is applied as well.
 This option is interesting if you want to create melodic patterns that react to chord changes instantly.

-Example file: 04_pass_through.mid (inside the "midi-examples" folder of the MelodicFlow package)
+Example file: 04_pass_through.mid (inside the "midi-examples" folder which you can download here)

 Click on the small arrow button to expand the yellow playing area to the left.
 This is useful if you need to play melodies that go way below the main octave notes.

 There is an advanced way to work with MelodicFlow that will require some initial setup efforts.
+It is only useful if you use the "Advanced" operation mode a lot.
 But the rewards are high: You will be able to create new tracks faster and better by recycling melodic rhythms and ideas again and again.
-Very useful for common basslines, arpeggios, chord rhythms etc.
+Very useful for common basslines, arpeggios, chord rhythms, etc.

 The Audio Unit (AU) version "MelodicFlow.component" is only recommended for Logic Pro X on macOS.
 If you work with a different DAW, you should use the VST version instead (most DAWs don't support MIDI-AUs at all).